Monday, January 19, 2026

 Door County Coffee Photo Credit: Amy Harris/The Travel Addict

 The Wilson family has brought a great vibe and sense of family to Door County.
 Grab a cup of joe with your friends and family on the outdoor cafe patio on a nice day, or bundle up inside while browsing the Gift Shop.
 The cafe offers an array of breakfast and lunch bites and also has online ordering available for those on the go.
 We tried the delicious bacon, egg and cheese sandwich and their famous chocolate chip cookies.
-If you visit on a weekday, you can take a peak at the roasting process in action.
+If you visit on a weekday, you can take a peek at the roasting process in action.

 If you aren’t able to make it up to Door County, check out their online shop where you can have fresh coffee delivered right to your door!
 They have fun flavors like Espresso Martini, Wisconsin Cherry Pie (an ode to the recent Christmas Movie), Candy Cane Coffee and many more.